g-arnav/DinoML/README.md

 $ python runSupervised.py
 ```
 ⋅⋅⋅If you are not satisfied with its performance, you can either: retrain the netowrk entirely, add more games using GetData.py, or let the model train for longer.⋅⋅⋅
+⋅⋅⋅You can have properly indented paragraphs within list items.
+Notice the blank line above, and the leading spaces (at least one, but we'll use three here to also align the raw Markdown).